 2 Part-time faculty counts are categorized based on course departments.
-They include instructors of record paid as part-time faculty, as well as staff and administrators teaching courses without pay.
-Includes online courses.
+They include instructors of record paid as part-time faculty, as well as staff and

 3 While the responsibilities of a teaching fellow may vary by department, a teaching fellow is generally a graduate student responsible for all aspects (teaching, assessment, etc.) of an undergraduate course.